 Bad Credit: Subprime Credit Cards vs Payday Loans

-Marketed as ‘Credit Building Cards’ these credit cards offer credit with high APRs and uncapped lending limits.
-Subprime credit cards are a debt spiral for people.
-Perhaps it is better to take out an FCA regulated short term loan instead of using a subprime credit card?
+Often marketed as ‘credit builder credit cards’, these cards offer overly high lending limits at a high rate of interest.
+Subprime credit cards can create a debt spiral for people.
+Perhaps, it is better to take out an FCA regulated short term loan instead of using a subprime credit card.

 What is a Payday Loan?

-A payday loan – also known as a wage day advance – is a short term unsecured loan.
-It provides emergency funds to people – even those with a poor credit history.
-Favoured by people with bad credit, payday loans come with a high APR.
-This shouldn’t be a problem if the borrower pays back the loan quickly.
-The FCA regulates the payday loan industry and they ensure that only responsible lending takes place.
-One cannot rollback debt or take out a new loan until they repay their previous loan.
+Payday loans, also known as wage day advances, are short term unsecured loans.
+They provide emergency funds to people,sometimes even to those with a poor credit score.
+They come with a high rate of APR and, while this is true, it doesn’t cause a problem if the borrower pays the loan back quickly.
+Nowadays, the FCA regulates the payday loan industry and they ensure that only responsible lending takes place.
+For example, people who take out a payday loan, nowadays, never have to pay back more than twice what they borrow and are not allowed to take out a new loan until they have repaid any that they already have.

 What is a Subprime Credit Card?